-Towards guiding a large number of sheep agents (more than 40), Str\"{o}mbom et al.~\cite{strombom2014solving,strombom2018robot} introduced a heuristic approach to the shepherding problem.
-The authors use two main behaviours: collecting and driving, in order to guide the entire sheep.
+Towards guiding a larger number of sheep agents (more than 40), Str\"{o}mbom et al.~\cite{strombom2014solving,strombom2018robot} used a heuristic approach to choose an appropriate threshold to switch between collecting and driving behaviours in order to guide the entire sheep.
 The approach is promising, enabling the shepherd to guide up to 300 sheep effectively.
-Adopting the idea behind the Str\"{o}mbom approach, some other research has attempted to use learning methods, such as reinforcement learning~\cite{nguyen2019deep}, apprenticeship learning~\cite{nguyen2019apprenticeship}, and machine education~\cite{gee2019transparent,clayton2019machine}.
+Adopting Str\"{o}mbom approach, some other research has attempted to use artificial intelligence methods, such as reinforcement learning~\cite{nguyen2019deep}, apprenticeship learning~\cite{nguyen2019apprenticeship}, and machine education~\cite{gee2019transparent,clayton2019machine}.
 However, in both the Str\"{o}mbom method and the research adopting the approach of Str\"{o}mbom, the shepherd works in an ideal environment with just a small amount of noise added to the shepherd and the sheep to avoid deadlocks.
 In practice, the operating environment of these agents might include various significant noise sources impacting on the performance of the shepherd.
-These noises come from unexpected responses and behaviours of the sheep, called the actuation noise, and the sensing ability of the shepherd, called the perception noise.
+One source of noise comes from responses and behaviours of the sheep that deviate from the intent of the sheepdog due to differences between intent and actuation, or actuation and response, we group them under actuation noise.
+Another source of noise is the sensing ability of the shepherd, called the perception noise.
 To date, there has not been any published work on contrasting these noises on the performance of a shepherd for swarm guidance.